dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/imagesspectra.rst.txt

 into 2x2 sub-pixels etc until the desired resolution is reached, i.e. until the condition that :math:`S` is larger or equal to the pixel size divided by :math:`f_{\mathrm{ref}}` is met.
 This is illustrated in Fig.
-:ref:`fig-recursive-subpixeling`.
+:numref:`fig-recursive-subpixeling`.
 By this recursive calling, we always end up at the top level with the average intesity of the entire top-level pixel.
 This method is very similar to quad-tree mesh refinement, but instead of retaining and returning the entire complex mesh structure to the user, this